ewagoner/adventofcode2017/README.md

 Day Three
 =======

 Both of these solutions are in node.js.
 The first day is finding boundaries, determining which ring a number is on, then how close to a corner it is (and thus how close to the middle of the side) and then adding the two together to get the number of steps back to the center.
+The second day...
+I mathmatically defined the spiral's rules and solved it through brute force.